TCCON/ggg-rs/README.md

 ### Any OS

-**Failed custom build command for hdf5-sys or netcdf-sys**: this usually means that the compiler could not find the netCDF and/or HDF5 libraries on your computer.
+#### Failed custom build command for hdf5-sys or netcdf-sys

+This usually means that the compiler could not find the netCDF and/or HDF5 libraries on your computer.
 See the [Install options](#install-options) section for ways to specify the location of the libraries or install them.

+#### No libhdf5.so file

-**No libhdf5.so file**: if you get a message like:
+If you get a message like:
 ```
 error while loading shared libraries: libhdf5.so.101: cannot open shared object file: No such file or directory
 ```